kenjura/system8/docs/character/powers/thaumaturgist/Kiss of Death.md

 ### Rank 2
 - Withering Touch
   - At-will, std, touch; inflicts heavy necrotic damage plus ability damage equal to your proficiency bonus + casting ability score bonus (Con halves both; ability damage is Str, Dex, or Con, your choice).
-- Your Death Touch temp HP can be transferred to an ally by touch within 3 rounds as a swift action.
+- Your Kiss of Death temp HP can be transferred to an ally by touch within 3 rounds as a swift action.
-- Your Death Touch mana drains 2 per touch.
+- Your Kiss of Death mana drains 2 per touch.

 ### Rank 3
-- Your Death Touch temp HP can be healing instead.
+- Your Kiss of Death temp HP can be healing instead.
-- Your Death Touch mana drains 3 per touch.
+- Your Kiss of Death mana drains 3 per touch.